SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **8\.4\.
 Financial conditions for Vendors**

 The Vendor must provide the necessary information to be able to receive payments from the Platform's Payment Service.
-The Vendor shall define the subscription amount for each application that he/she offers on the Platform.
+The Vendor shall define the subscription amount for each Application that it offers on the Platform.
+The Vendor cannot sell to Purchasers Applications outside the Platform.

 **8\.5\.
 Financial conditions for the Platform**

-The Platform can offer paid services, such as edge equipment management or cloud application deployment.
+The Platform can offer paid services, such as edge equipment management or cloud Application deployment.
 Prices for these services are available on the Website and the Platform.

 **9\.
 Payment Service**